Amtrak: 2000s: Growth in the 21st century

 Ridership increased during the first decade of the 21st century after the implementation of capital improvements in the NEC and rises in automobile fuel costs.
 The inauguration of the high-speed Acela in late 2000 generated considerable publicity and led to major ridership gains.
 However, through the late 1990s and very early 21st century, Amtrak could not add sufficient express freight revenue or cut sufficient other expenditures to break even.
 By 2002, it was clear that Amtrak could not achieve self-sufficiency, but Congress continued to authorize funding and released Amtrak from the requirement.
 In early 2002, David L. Gunn replaced Warrington as seventh president.
 In a departure from his predecessors' promises to make Amtrak self-sufficient in the short term, Gunn argued that no form of passenger transportation in the United States is self-sufficient as the economy is currently structured.
 Highways, airports, and air traffic control all require large government expenditures to build and operate, coming from the Highway Trust Fund and Aviation Trust Fund paid for by user fees, highway fuel and road taxes, and, in the case of the General Fund, from general taxation.
 Gunn dropped most freight express business and worked to eliminate deferred maintenance.

 A plan by the Bush administration "to privatize parts of the national passenger rail system and spin off other parts to partial state ownership" provoked disagreement within Amtrak's board of directors.
 Late in 2005, Gunn was fired.
 Gunn's replacement, Alexander Kummant (2006–08), was committed to operating a national rail network, and like Gunn, opposed the notion of putting the Northeast Corridor under separate ownership.
 He said that shedding the system's long-distance routes would amount to selling national assets that are on par with national parks, and that Amtrak's abandonment of these routes would be irreversible.
 In late 2006, Amtrak unsuccessfully sought annual congressional funding of $1 billion for ten years.
-In early 2007, Amtrak employed 20,000 people in 46 states and served 25 million passengers a year, its highest amount since its founding in 1970.
+In early 2007, Amtrak employed 20,000 people in 46 states and served 25 million passengers a year, its highest number since its founding in 1970.
 Politico noted a key problem: "the rail system chronically operates in the red.
 A pattern has emerged: Congress overrides cutbacks demanded by the White House and appropriates enough funds to keep Amtrak from plunging into insolvency.
 But, Amtrak advocates say, that is not enough to fix the system's woes."

 Joseph H. Boardman replaced Kummant as president and CEO in late 2008.